DiegoRodriguez2018/market-place-rails-project/README.md

 ### 9. Explain the different high-level components (abstractions) in your App.
 So in this project there is a few high-level components that handle a series of low-level processes.
 Some of them include:
-1. Active Record linking our Rails Models to the postgresql database, handling SQL queries and table relationships.
+1. Active Record linking our Rails Models to the postgres database, handling SQL queries and table relationships.
 2. Active Storage linking our Rails Models to the local file storage.
 3. Embedded ruby files, allowing to generate html documents based on ruby code.
 4. Devise allowing to implement secure encryption and authentication.
 5. Pundit allowing to implement authorization.

 ### 10. Detail any third party services that your App will use.
-* Devise - So users can signup, login and logout.
+* Devise - So users can sign-up, login and logout.
 Authentication.
 * Stripe - We're using the stripe API in our code so that we can process credit card payments.
 * Pundit - Is used as a user authorization method.
 * Heroku - We're using Heroku to host our live website.
 So it can be see via the URL supplied.